tomcam/goexamples/docs/README.md

 # Example programs in Go

-[jsonstruct.go](jsonstruct.go) - Read and write nested structs to a JSON file
+[jsonstruct.go](jsonstruct.go) - Initialize nested struct in Golang.
+Read and write nested structs to a JSON file in Go.